 HOW TO KEEP WHIPPED CREAM FROM “MELTING”

-If it’s really hot outside or if you want to pipe it, you need the whipped cream to be sturdy and long lasting at room temperature.
+If it’s really hot outside or if you want the whipped cream to be firm enough to pipe, you need the whipped cream to be sturdy and long lasting at room temperature.
 To do this, you need to add a stabilizer.
 This can be done by adding liquefied gelatin, cream cheese, or mascarpone cheese to the heavy cream after it’s been whipped to soft peaks and the sugar has been added.

 - If using gelatin, use a 1:3 ratio of granulated gelatin to water.
 Place 1 teaspoon of gelatin granules in a small bowl.
 Add 3 teaspoons of water.
-Stir to combine and microwave in 5 second burst, stirring each time, until the gelatin has dissolved.
+Stir to combine and microwave in 5 second bursts, stirring each time, until the gelatin has dissolved.
 Let it cool, but not set.
-Whip 1 cup of heavy cream to soft peaks, add the sugar and continue whisking then slowing pour in the gelatin.
+Whip 1 cup of heavy cream to soft peaks, add the sugar and continue whisking, then slowly pour in the gelatin.

 - If using cream cheese or mascarpone, replace the gelatin with 1/2 cup of either cheese.